Ensono/amido.github.io/docs/workloads/azure/data/getting_started/dev_quickstart_data_azure.md

 - Install the Datastacks whl file on the cluster, either from:
     - The latest deployed version in `dbfs:/FileStore/jars/datastacks-latest-py3-none-any.whl`, or
     - Create a new whl file with the `poetry build` command.
-- Add the [Pysparkle environment variables](../etl_pipelines/pysparkle.md#pysparkle-environment-variables) - the values can be set as per the Data Factory linked service (see [adf_linked_services.tf](https://github.com/Ensono/stacks-azure-data/blob/main/de_workloads/shared_resources/data_factory/adf_linked_services.tf)).
+- Add the additional [environment variables](../etl_pipelines/pyspark_utilities.md#prerequisites) required for PySpark development - the values can be set as per the Data Factory linked service (see [adf_linked_services.tf](https://github.com/Ensono/stacks-azure-data/blob/main/de_workloads/shared_resources/data_factory/adf_linked_services.tf)).
 - Ensure the user has appropriate permissions for Azure resources required.

 ## Troubleshooting